Regulatory Compliance (HSE)

 Regulations are often associated with Health, Safety or Environment.
 There is another type of regulation, a safety case.
 These are documents that provide evidence and argument that a system is acceptably safe for a specific application and operating environment.
 It is used in the process of obtaining a safety certificate from a regulatory body.
 Safety Cases are used in aviation, rail, nuclear and medical device industry sectors.
 Other industries may use risk assessments.

 The main object for a Regulation resides at the SYSTEMORGSITE level.
-Regulations are often country or region specific and if the Maximo system is using multiple organizations and sites then some consideration will be needed as to whether Regulations are entered against a specific Organization or Site or whether these two fields are left blank and then how regulations might be effectively filtered when searching for them.
+Regulations are often country or region specific and if the Maximo system is using multiple organizations and sites then some consideration will be needed as to whether Regulations are entered against a specific A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More or A structural element of a Maximo database that is used for data separation.
+More or whether these two fields are left blank and then how regulations might be effectively filtered when searching for them.

 Regulations have to be at ACTIVE state to be referenced in other Maximo applications.
 Some regulation records will be defined to be specifically used in only one application, see Applies To field below.